impproductions/beamulator/ROADMAP.md

 - action replay?
 - restore state from target
 - add new behaviours at runtime
-- graphic dashboard
+- limit run duration
 - configure simulations at runtime
   - extract behavior creation to lab

 ## Improvements
+- refactor questdb writer
 - document/enforce simulation folder/namespacing
 - tests
-- use pubsub for tick
 - uniform error handling
 - dashboard: better terminal renderer
-- fix module redefinition

 ## Just thinking
-- should executor be a process (or set of processes) and execute asynchronously?
+- ~~should executor be a process (or set of processes) and execute asynchronously?~~
 - remove behavior registry altogether?
 - rename behavior to personality to avoid confusion with elixir's behaviour keyword

 ## Done
+- behaviors in dashboard are broken ✅
+- actor complaint ✅
 - rename project to beamulator ✅
 - switch to self-scheduling actors ✅
 - inject actor data in logger ✅